 Why local knowledge matters in a global crisis

-At a time of crisis, sometimes it can be the smaller, independent businesses who are best positioned to cope with the challenges being faced.
+At a time of crisis, sometimes it can be the smaller, independent businesses that are best positioned to cope with the challenges being faced.

 With the spread of Covid -19 across the globe starting to have a serious impact on economies, coupled with – from an Isle of Man point of view – the collapse of Flybe, the island is facing serious challenges.